Python Functions Tutorial

 =, just like in the following example:

 As the name kind of gives away, the required arguments of a UDF are those that have to be in there.
-These arguments need to be passed during the function call and in exactly the right order, just like in the following example:
+These arguments need to be passed during the function call and in precisely the right order, just like in the following example:

 You need arguments that map to the